zed-alpha/shadow-gadgets/README.md

 + Color compat in Compose currently requires `@OptIn`, as work is still being done internally to cut down on overhead.
-The public API is locked, however, and the feature is apparently as stable and robust as the clip.
+The public API is locked, however, and the feature is as stable and robust as the clip.

 + Color compat here is currently accomplished similarly to how `Inline` shadows are handled for Views, meaning the same internal requirements and overhead apply to this, for the time being.
 Please refer to [the Performance and overhead section][PerformanceOverhead] on the Color Compat wiki page.

 <br />